Harry Hughes: Early life and family

 Hughes was born in Easton, Maryland, the son of Helen (Roe) and Jonathan Longfellow Hughes.
 Hughes attended Caroline County, Maryland, public schools before attending the Mercersburg Academy in Mercersburg, Pennsylvania.
 After school, Hughes served in the U.S. Naval Air Corps during the Second World War.

 After the War, Hughes continued his education by attending Mount Saint Mary's University and the University of Maryland, from which he graduated in 1949.
 At Maryland he was a member of the Alpha Psi chapter of the Theta Chi social fraternity.
-He received his law degree from The George Washington University Law School in 1952 and was admitted to the Maryland Bar the same year.
+He received his Juris Doctor degree from The George Washington University Law School in 1952 and was admitted to the Maryland Bar the same year.
 Hughes married his wife, Patricia Donoho Hughes, on June 30, 1951.
 They have two daughters, Ann and Elizabeth.
 Patricia Hughes died on January 20, 2010, in Denton at the age of 79.

 Prior to his election as governor, Hughes was an attorney and one-time professional baseball player in the Eastern Shore League.
 From 1966 to 1970, Hughes was the chairman of Maryland Democratic State Central Committee.

 Political career

 Hughes began his political career as a member of the Maryland House of Delegates from 1955 to 1959, representing Caroline County.
 He was elected a member of the Maryland Senate in 1958 and served until 1970 for district 15, representing Caroline, Cecil, Kent, Queen Anne's, and Talbot counties.
 In 1971, Hughes was offered and accepted the position of Secretary of Transportation for the state.

-In May 1977, however, Hughes resigned from his position because of a disagreement in the State Department of Transportation regarding the award of a construction contract for a subway in Baltimore City.
+In May 1977, however, Hughes resigned from his position because of a disagreement in the State Department of Transportation regarding the award of a construction contract for a subway in Baltimore.

 Hughes was elected governor in 1978 after defeating Lieutenant Governor Blair Lee III in the Democratic primary election, and Republican John Glenn Beall, Jr. in the general election.
 Among other things, Hughes was a strong advocate for the Chesapeake Bay.
 He signed into law such legislation as that approving the Chesapeake Bay Agreement, which set into motion efforts to restore the Bay and recover from excessive fishing.

 Also during his administration, Maryland initiated foreign trade with China.
 The Savings and Loan crisis, involving the failure of many savings and loan organizations across the United States, hit Maryland near the end of Hughes' tenure with the run at Old Court Savings and Loans, but nevertheless steps were taken to insure Maryland savings and loans organizations.
 Hughes served two terms, defeating Republican challenger Robert A. Pascal in 1982, and concluded his governorship in 1987.

 In 1986, Hughes and Congressman Michael D. Barnes both unsuccessfully sought the Democratic nomination for the United States Senate seat being vacated by Charles "Mac" Mathias.
 They lost to Barbara Mikulski, who went on to win the general election.
+Hughes is the most recent sitting governor to lose a primary for the United States Senate while not running against an incumbent.